 To address this issue, several methods ~\cite{li2024derainnerf, qian2024weathergs, liu2025deraings} have been developed to improve 3D reconstruction in raindrop scenes.
 WeatherGS~\cite{qian2024weathergs} first generates raindrop masks to identify occluded regions and then reconstructs clear scenes by excluding these areas during 3D Gaussian Splatting.
 Meanwhile, DerainGS~\cite{liu2025deraings} incorporates a dedicated image enhancement module to remove raindrop artifacts and employs supervised Gaussian‑ellipsoid fitting, achieving 3D deraining in the final output.
 These methods are trained on synthetic raindrops and deliver strong results under the assumption of accurate camera pose estimation and reliable point cloud initialization.
 However, they overlook the initial disruptions that real raindrops introduce to both pose estimation and point cloud initialization, resulting in poor generalization to real-world raindrop scenarios.

 \paragraph{Raindrop Removal Methods} To mitigate lens occlusion artifacts, single-image derain methods have been extensively studied.
 Early works such as Raindrop Removal Network~\cite{qian2018attentive} leverage visual attention to segment and inpaint raindrop regions, while UMAN~\cite{shao2021uncertainty} extends this idea with multiscale feature fusion.
-More recently, transformer-based restoration models \cite{lin2025rgb, lin2024nightrain, lin2025nighthaze, chen2024dual} (for example, Restormer \cite{zamir2022restormer}, Uformer \cite{wang2022uformer}, DiT~\cite{peebles2023scalable} and IDT \cite{xiao2022IDT}) demonstrate superior restoration under heavy rainfall by modeling long range dependencies.
+AtGAN~\cite{qian2018atgan} removes raindrops using an attention-guided generative adversarial network that identifies raindrop regions and reconstructs the missing background.
+More recently, transformer-based restoration models (for example, Restormer~\cite{zamir2022restormer}, Uformer \cite{wang2022uformer} , DiT~\cite{peebles2023scalable} and IDT \cite{xiao2022IDT}) demonstrate superior restoration under heavy rainfall by modeling long range dependencies.
 However, these methods process each image independently and do not enforce cross-view consistency, leading to reconstruction artifacts when applied as a preprocessing step for 3D reconstruction.